bseltz-cohesity/scripts/powershell/restoreVMFiles/README.md

 * -sourceVM: VM that was backed up
 * -targetVM: (optional) VM to restore to (defaults to sourceVM)
+* -ahvSource: (optional) AHV protection source (required when restoring to alternate AHV VM)
 * -fileNames: (optional) file /path/names to restore (comma separated)
 * -fileList: (optional) text file of file path/names to restore (one per line)
 * -restorePath: (optional) path to restore files on targetServer
 * -restoreMethod: (optional) ExistingAgent, AutoDeploy, or VMTools (default is AutoDeploy)
-* -vmUser: (optional) required for AutoDeploy and VMTools restore methods, e.g. mydomain.net\myuser
+* -vmUser: (optional) required for VMware AutoDeploy and VMTools restore methods, e.g. mydomain.net\myuser
 * -vmPwd: (optional) will be prompted if required and omitted
 * -showVersions: (optional) show available backups (run ID and run date) and exit
 * -olderThan: (optional) restore from last version prior to this date, e.g. '2021-01-31', '2021-01-30 23:00'